-- remuneration paid to employees who are not in standard employment (temporary employees),

-- remuneration paid to a director of a private company or a member of a close corporation,

-- travel allowances,

-- public office allowances,
+- remuneration paid to employees who are not in standard employment (temporary employees), - remuneration paid to a director of a private company or a member of a close corporation, - · travel allowances. - · public office allowances,

-- annuities from benefit funds and

-- lump sums from retirement funds.
+- · annuities from benefit funds, and - lump sums from retirement funds.

-2.3.3 Deemed Remuneration and Directors of Private Companies (Paragraph 11C, 4th Schedule)
+2.3.3 Deemed Remuneration and Directors of Private Companies (Paragraph 11C, Fourth Schedule)

-Amendments to the Fourth Schedule to the Income Tax Act that came into effect on 1 March 2002 included directors of private companies (and members of close corporations according to section 1 of the Income Tax Act) in the definition of "employee".
-It also removed the exclusion of payments made to directors from the definition of "remuneration", thereby including these payments in remuneration.
+Amendments to the Fourth Schedule to the Income Tax Act that came into effect on 1 March 2002 included directors of private companies (and member of close corporations according to section 1 of the Income Tax Act) in the definition of 'employee'.
+It also removed the exclusion of payments made to directors from the definition of 'remuneration', thereby including these payments in remuneration.

-The concept of "deemed remuneration" for directors was also introduced with effect from 1 March 2002.
+The concept of 'deemed remuneration' for directors was also introduced with effect from 1 March 2002.
 Deemed remuneration is calculated according to the following formula: